People

 Biography

-Dr. John Licato is an assistant professor in the Computer Science and Engineering department of the University of South Florida (USF), and the founder/director of the Advancing Machine and Human Reasoning (AMHR) Lab.
+Dr. John Licato is an associate professor in the Computer Science and Engineering department of the University of South Florida (USF), founder/director of the Advancing Machine and Human Reasoning (AMHR) Lab, and owner of the startup company Actualization.AI.
 He obtained his PhD in Computer Science from Rensselaer Polytechnic Institute (RPI) in May 2015, working under Professor Selmer Bringsjord and specializing in the computational modeling of analogical reasoning.

 Research Interests